 So, it seems to me that the facebook upload tool is buggy and applies a color profile to images on upload, where it should not.
 Maybe darktable should convert the images to sRGB like gimp and not only embed the color profile, when the export target is facebook?

-#6 Updated by Pascal de Bruijn almost 7 years ago
+#6 Updated by Pascal de Bruijn about 7 years ago

 @Firefox, "apply color profile for tagged images only" is universally wrong.
 If a display profile is configured it should be applied to all images at all times.